 Section 1.
 Eligibility Standards

-- Juniors: Class rank in the upper one-third of their class, or score at or above the 70th percentile on a Minnesota State recognized nationally standardized, norm-referenced test (such as ACT, SAT, Aspire, or PSAT), or cumulative GPA of 3.2 (on a4.0 scale) or better
+- Juniors: Class rank in the upper one-third of their class, or score at or above the 70th percentile on a Minnesota State recognized nationally standardized, norm-referenced test (such as ACT, SAT, Aspire, or PSAT), or cumulative GPA of 3.0 (on a 4.0 scale) or better

 Section 2.
 Eligibility Review Process

-Evidence presented by students seeking to participate in the PSEO program will be reviewed as part of the admission process.
-This process shall address each of the criteria in Part 2 Subpart A of this procedure and shall include faculty participation as appropriate.
+- Evidence presented by students seeking to participate in the PSEO program will be reviewed as part of the admission process.
+This process shall address each of the criteria in Section 1 of this procedure and shall include faculty participation as appropriate.
 Students must have successfully completed all PSEO admissions requirements to South Central College.

-- Students who are in the 11th or 12th grade who are applying for Technical coursework, and do not meet the eligibility requirements, will be required to demonstrate that they have the ability to successfully complete college coursework at a C level or higher.
-One or more of the following criteria may be reviewed before an admission decision is determined – recommendations from a high school contact person, coursework taken in high school, GPA, class rank, New Student Assessment Testing and Minnesota State recognized nationally standardized, norm-referenced test results.
+- Students who are in the 11th or 12th grade who are applying for technical coursework and do not meet the eligibility requirements will be required to demonstrate that they have the ability to successfully complete college coursework at a C level or higher.
+One or more of the following criteria may be reviewed before an admission decision is determined: recommendations from a high school contact person, coursework taken in high school, GPA, class rank, assessment testing, and Minnesota State recognized nationally standardized, norm-referenced test results.
 A student who seeks to change their declared major must meet stated PSEO criteria at the time the request is made.

 Subpart B. PSEO Admission Appeal